HuwCampbell/grenade/README.md

 This is a fork of the original Grenade library found at https://github.com/HuwCampbell/grenade, but includes additional features:

+ 0. **OpenMP Parallelisation**: You need to have OpenMP installed (e.g. `sudo pacman -S openmp`) to compile the code, as the c-code uses OpenMP for-loop parallelisation.

  1. **Optimizer Support**.
 The code has been restructured to be able to easily implement more optimizers than just SGD with momentum and regularization.
 Currently we support *Adam* for feedforward neural networks also!